w3c/mathml-docs/notes-on-mathml/notes-parsing.md

 most cases (so you can use `stretchy="TRUE"` or `mathvariant="Bold"`) however it does not allow the attribute names to vary by case.
-That is MathML Core allows `OnClick="somefunction()"` however the supplied schema only allows lower case names, so `onclick="somefunction"`.
-If using the HTML parser this is not an issue as all MathML element attribute names  (except `definitionURL` are normalised to lowercase, however if using an XML parser, an attribute name such as `OnClick` will be treated as invalid by a schema validator (but accepted by the MathML Core implementation).
-A validation pipeline can either normalise the attribue names to lowercase before validating, or if a particular application wants to standardise on a specific style such as `onClick` or `OnClick` it can use a modified version of the supplied schema that accepts that form.
+That is MathML Core allows `OnClick="somefunction()"` however the supplied schema only allows lower case names, so `onclick="somefunction()"`.
+If using the HTML parser this is not an issue as all MathML element attribute names  (except `definitionURL`) are normalised to lowercase.
+However if using an XML parser, an attribute name such as `OnClick` will be treated as invalid by a schema validator (but accepted by the MathML Core implementation).
+A validation pipeline can either normalise the attribute names to lowercase before validating, or if a particular application wants to standardise on a specific style such as `onClick` or `OnClick`, it can use a modified version of the supplied schema that accepts that form.

 #### Extension attributes.